thomas-beguin/evenmeet/README.md

 </div>

 3. Now, you can start matching.
 In the case of a match, a chat thread is created.
-But we can't exchange, because it would be too easy to find each other. ℹ️ We used action cable for the match so that we don't have to refresh the page to get messages.
+But we can't exchange, because it would be too easy to find each other. ℹ️ We used action cable for the chat so that we don't have to refresh the page to get messages.
 <div align="center">
   <div style="display: flex;">
     <img src="https://user-images.githubusercontent.com/107207796/230313674-7a49b442-2daf-46e8-a2a8-305af7b878a7.PNG" width="200px">